 The Post-Baccalaureate Program in Psychology & Social Behavior

 Our Post-Baccalaureate Program in Psychology and Social Behavior combines psychology coursework with research and/or internship experience.
 It is designed for people who are interested in a psychology-related graduate program, career development, or a career change, and who could benefit from additional upper-division coursework, research and/or real-life work experience in psychology.
-Those interested in a Ph.D. or Master’s degree program in a range of areas of psychology (including clinical/counseling psychology, social/personality psychology, developmental psychology, health psychology, psychology & the law, and school psychology) will benefit from the preparation received during our program.
+Those interested in a Ph.D. or Master’s degree program in a range of areas of psychology (including clinical/counseling psychology, social/personality psychology, developmental psychology, health psychology, psychology & the law, school psychology, cognitive psychology, and social work) will benefit from the preparation received during our program.
 The program offers an individualized course of study based on each person’s qualifications and goals.

 Benefits of the Program